 Here is a reverse view towards the street of Santa Susana Pass.
 The view of the road is obscured by overgrowth.
 It was towards the left where Manson Family member Susan Atkins posed barefoot on her toes in a pair of bell-bottom jeans, standing in the driveway near the mailbox at Spahn Ranch, for a well-known photograph.
 The famous photographs of the ranch itself were also taken from atop those rocks across the street.

-Towards the left side of the land (right if you’re facing the road), you’ll find the last remaining artifact of the original ranch.
-A wildfire in 1970 burnt down all of the buildings, but remnants of the telephone pole survived the fires and it still stands today, albeit somewhat hidden in the brush.
+Towards the left side of the land (right if you’re facing the road) was the last remaining artifact of the original ranch.
+A wildfire in 1970 burnt down all of the buildings, but remnants of the telephone pole survived the fires and it stood for decades, albeit somewhat hidden in the brush.
+We managed to capture it while it was still there, but as of 2021, it was taken by unknown persons and no longer stands at the grounds.

 On the right side of where the ranch stood, you’ll find a trail, which leads down the embankment to the area behind the ranch.
 Be sure to wear proper clothing if you visit, as there is a lot of poison oak in the area, as well as possible rattlesnakes.
 Just keep a keen eye as you walk and these things can be avoided.
 As you make your way towards the lower area, you’ll come across this open area, where the 1969 exploitation film “The Ramrodder” shot scenes.
 The cast of the film included Bobby Beausoleil, as well as Manson Family member Catherine “Gypsy” Share.